library(foreign)

 predict(model, type = "response"), 0))

-# predict response probability for respondents, set 0 for nonrespondents
+# predict response probability for respondents, set 0 for nonrespondents4.
+Create tailored weights

 # Adjustment for the wave 1 base weight